This interview was carried out by Richard Cashman of the Sporting Influencer on Saturday 11th November 2017.

 We also felt that many failed campaigns by clubs and governing bodies had centred on preaching to parents as opposed to really engaging them and we wanted to create a neutral social media channel on Facebook and Twitter that presented information in a variety of different formats but crucially with a degree of empathy towards them and not in a threatening or shaming way.
 The social media side is important for us as many clubs and organisations give out some material at the beginning of a season much of it along the right lines but we wanted to provide a service giving those messages out throughout the year to reinforce positive messages and behaviour.

-Our pocket book that can be made bespoke to organisations stemmed from this.
+Our pocket book for parents that can be made bespoke to organisations stemmed from this.
 It is a proper published piece of work as opposed to a sheet of A4 and we feel that parents who get it feel like some care has gone into the information.
 Although only a 50 page pocket book the difficulty for us was creating a product that was short, easy for everyone to understand and crucially in a price range affordable by all.
 For us we want to work with clubs and organisations not take over from them, hence we are delighted when people change our cover and the images within our book to suit their organisation.
 It adds a really personal touch.

 This exclusive material has been written especially for sporting parents by Nino Severino, the former British No.1 Tennis Coach and member of Team GB 2012 Olympics (as a member of the Great Britain Tennis Olympic Team.)